MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 * Don’t overdo it.
 Don’t force ads more than every 5 minutes or so, unless the user explicitly engages with an optional tangible benefit, beyond just playing the game.

-* Don’t show video interstitials at app launch, since users may believe they clicked the wrong tile.
+* Don’t show interstitials at app launch, since users may believe they clicked the wrong tile.

-* Don’t show video interstitials at exit.
+* Don’t show interstitials at exit.
 This is bad inventory, since completion rates will be near zero.

 * Don't show two or more interstitial ads back to back.
 Users will be frustrated to see the ad progress bar reset to the starting point.
 Many will think it’s just a coding or ad serving bug.

-* Don’t fetch a video ad more than 5 minutes before calling [InterstitialAd.Show](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.show.aspx).
+* Don’t fetch an interstitial video ad more than 5 minutes before calling [InterstitialAd.Show](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.show.aspx).
 Good inventory will maximize the conversion of pre-fetched ads to billable impressions.

 * Don’t penalize a user for failures in ad serving, such as no ad available.
 For example, if you show a UI option to “Watch an ad to get *xxx*”, you should provide *xxx* if the user did her part.
 Two options to consider: